 The transmission and distribution system consists of approximately 37 miles of active, in-service water mains ranging in size from 6 to 30 inches in diameter, most of which are cast iron or asbestos cement pipes that were installed in the 1940's.
 New and replacement main installations consist of polyvinyl chloride pipe or ductile iron.
-The QDC has endeavored to replace many aging water mains in recent years, particularly those considered most vulnerable.
+The QDC has installed and or replaced 6,500 feet of new and aging water mains in recent years, particularly in areas considered most vulnerable.